 Forest River RV Reviews: Build Quality

-For example, many Forest River RV owners experience troubles with their slide outs and mechanical components of their RVs.
-Some of these include the water pumps, air conditioners, refrigerators, and water inlets.
-Some negative reviews also mention that the seals around the doors and windows could be improved upon.
+It’s safe to say the majority of customers who have issues with the build quality of a Forest River RV have very specific issues regarding one component or reoccurring problem.
+Many Forest River RV owners experience trouble with the slide-outs and mechanical components.
+Some of these include water pumps, air conditioners, refrigerators, and water inlets.
+Some reviews also mention the seals around the doors and windows being poor.

 Forest River RV Reviews: Customer Service and Warranties

-Of all of the negative reviews, the majority of them come from issues regarding Forest River’s customer service and warranty programs.
-Not only do many customers mention having issues with scheduling repairs for their RVs, they also mention that the limited warranties often do not cover what they think they should.
-Let’s talk about this in more detail now.
+Of all the negative reviews, the majority of them stem from issues regarding Forest River’s customer service and warranty programs.
+Not only do many customers mention having issues with scheduling repairs for their RVs, but they also mention the limited warranties often don’t cover what they believe they should.

-Forest River just recently updated their one-year comprehensive warranty based on the date of purchase of any new recreational vehicle.
-For example, any RV purchased on or before June 30th, 2021 has a slightly different warranty compared to any RV purchased after this date.
-For the most part, this doesn’t affect your options too much.
-However, it is important to mention this for any new RV owners.
+Forest River recently updated their one-year comprehensive warranty based on the date of purchase of any new recreational vehicle.
+For example, any RV purchased on or before June 30, 2021, has a slightly different warranty compared to any RV purchased after this date.
+For the most part, this doesn’t affect options too much.
+However, it’s important to mention this for any new RV owners.

-There are reviews that mention Forest River having issues with returning phone calls and emails, including customer complaints and time sensitive needs.
-Given the influx of RV repairs and sales happening around the country, it is to be expected that things take a bit longer than they perhaps have in the past.
+Given the influx of RV repairs and sales happening around the country, it’s to be expected that things take a bit longer than they perhaps have in the past.
 However, ignoring warranty requests and customer service complaints is inexcusable.
-It is definitely something that Forest River has room to improve on.
+It’s definitely something Forest River has room to improve on.

 Forest River RV Reviews: Layouts and Design Elements

-One of the overwhelmingly positive aspects of Forest River is their abundance of layouts and thoughtful design elements found throughout their RV models.
-In fact, many customer reviews mention that a particular layout or design is why they decided on purchasing a Forest River RV when compared to other popular brands.
+One of the overwhelmingly positive aspects of Forest River is their abundance of layouts and thoughtful design elements throughout their RV models.
+Many customer reviews mention a particular layout or design is why they decided to purchase a Forest River RV when compared to other popular brands.

 As we’ve already mentioned, having so many different choices and layouts can be especially beneficial to an RV manufacturer and RV business.
-Every customer is looking for something different out of an RV, depending on how often they plan on using it, where they plan on driving it, and how many people they are hoping to sleep inside of it.
+Every customer is looking for something different from an RV, depending on how often they plan on using it, where they plan on driving it, and how many people they hope to sleep inside.

-Not only does Forest River produce enough RVs and layouts to suit everyone’s needs and specificity, they also offer RVs in a variety of weights.
-For example, many travel trailers and fifth wheels have ultra light construction options so that they are easier for more vehicles to tow.
-Their motorhomes also come in gas and diesel fuel types so that you can choose something that works best for you in the long run.
+Not only does Forest River produce enough RVs and layouts to suit everyone’s needs, but they also offer RVs in a variety of weights.
+For example, many travel trailers and fifth wheels have ultra-light construction options so they are easier for more vehicles to tow.
+Their motorhomes also come in gas and diesel fuel types so you can choose something that works best for you in the long run.

-However, you can’t put a bow on all of the issues that Forest River seems to have and expect their customers to be happy.
-Having an abundance of choice may seem like a good thing at first, but Forest River is notorious for introducing layouts and designs one year and promptly getting rid of them the following year if they do not sell.
-This can lead to inconsistencies in their overall product manufacturing, and this is something to keep in mind.
+However, you can’t put a bow on all of the issues Forest River seems to have and expect their customers to be happy.
+Having an abundance of choice may seem like a good thing at first, but Forest River is notorious for introducing layouts and designs one year and promptly getting rid of them the following year if they don’t sell.
+This can lead to inconsistencies in their overall product manufacturing and is something to keep in mind.

 Forest River Travel Trailer: r-pod

-The unique construction and flexibility of the Forest River r-pod makes it to one of their top selling travel trailers and RVs across the board.
+The unique construction and flexibility of the Forest River r-pod make it one of their top-selling travel trailers and RVs across the board.
 Depending on your region, there are some discrepancies in the number of floor plans and features.
-This is also likely affected by the number of RV repair shops that Forest River has nationwide, but it essentially splits the r-pod into the r-pod classic, and the r-pod Hood River Edition.
+This is also likely affected by the number of RV repair shops Forest River has nationwide, but it essentially splits the r-pod into the r-pod Classic and the r-pod Hood River Edition.

-There are nearly a dozen r-pod floor plans available for you to choose from, with some including murphy beds as well as walk-around queen beds.
-You should have everything that you need to enjoy a weekend away or even full time in this RV if that is what you choose.
-It is budget friendly, easy to tow, and a fantastic starter RV for just about any couple or family.
+There are nearly a dozen r-pod floor plans available to choose from, with some including Murphy beds along with walk-around queen beds.
+You should have everything you need to enjoy a weekend away or even travel full-time in this RV.
+It’s budget-friendly, easy to tow, and a fantastic starter RV for just about any couple or family.

 Forest River Fifth Wheel: Vengeance

-It is rare to find a fifth wheel that also feels like a comfortable and homey RV, but Forest River has accomplished both in the Vengeance.
-Not only can you fit a variety of recreational toys inside of this fifth wheel.
-You also have space to sleep 5-7 people as well.
-Let’s talk more about the Vengeance and why it won RV News’ 2021 award for best toy hauler fifth wheel of the year!
+It’s rare to find a fifth wheel that’s also comfortable and homey, but Forest River has accomplished both in the Vengeance.
+Not only is it possible to fit a variety of recreational toys inside this fifth wheel, but there’s also space to sleep 5 to 7 people!
+There are three different models of Forest River Vengeance RVs, the Vengeance Rogue, Vengeance Rogue Armored, and Vengeance Rogue SUT.

-While there are only four different floor plans for the Vengeance, they range anywhere from 43 to 45 feet in length.
-There are very few small toy haulers on the market today, and this unfortunately isn’t one of them.
-However, that doesn’t mean that this rig doesn’t have a lot to offer, especially if you are looking for something that fits the whole family and all of your gear.
+Ranging in length to over 40′ long, these rigs are mighty!
+There are very few small toy haulers on the market today, and the Vengeance isn’t one of them.
+However, that doesn’t mean that this rig doesn’t have a lot to offer, especially for those looking to bring the whole family on vacation, as well as plenty of gear.

 Forest River Class A: Georgetown

-The Georgetown Class A motorhome won RV News’ 2021 award for the best gas Class A RV on the road and it doesn’t take a genius to see why.
+The Forest River Georgetown Class A motorhome won RV News’ 2021 award for the best gas Class A RV on the road, and it’s easy to see why!
 While it only has three available floor plans, the Georgetown is ideal for a wide variety of RV customers who are seeking a Class A RV with a gas engine and a fair price point.
-Let’s talk more about this RV in detail now.

-All of the layouts of this Class A have an electric fireplace, residential fridges and stoves, as well as walk around King beds with optional power lift capabilities.
-There’s also washer dryer preparation capabilities available in this rig as well for those of you considering it as a full-time living space.
-Plus, there is a four-season package and an on-board generator so that you can handle anything that comes your way.
+All the layouts of this Class A have an electric fireplace, residential fridges, and stoves, along with walk-around King beds with optional power lift capabilities.
+There are also washer-dryer preparation capabilities available in this rig for those considering it as a full-time living space.
+Plus, there’s a four-season package and an on-board generator so you can handle anything that comes your way.

 Forest River Class C: Forester

-The Forester from Forest River is their top selling Class C model, likely because it comes in so many different chassis options.
+The Forester from Forest River is their top-selling Class C model, likely because it comes in so many different chassis options.
 You have the option of choosing from a classic Ford Chassis, a classic Chevy Chassis, a Ford Transit chassis, and a Mercedes-Benz chassis.
 The Mercedes-Benz chassis also comes with a diesel engine, while the majority of these are gas engines.
-Let’s look at the interior and other details about this rig now.

-There are 14 available floor plans for the Forester, across all chassis options.
-Depending on the chassis you prefer, you may have more or less floor plans available to you.
+There are over 10 available floor plans for the Forester, across all chassis options.
+Depending on the chassis you prefer, there may be slightly fewer or more floorplans available.
 However, all of them are unique and spacious, with plenty of storage options and sleeping solutions.
-Plus, this Class C is a reasonable size, ranging from 23-32 feet in length.
-This makes it easier to drive than other RV options.
+Plus, this Class C is a reasonable size, ranging from 23 to 32 feet in length, making it easier to drive than other RV options.

-Depending on the interior design you’re looking for, there are layouts with walk around queen beds, bunk beds for the kiddos, and residential kitchens so that you can cook to your heart’s content.
-The bathrooms are also flexible in terms of their layout, with some separate toilet and shower combinations so that the sink is still accessible by the whole family.
+Depending on the interior design you’re looking for, there are layouts with walk-around queen beds, bunk beds for the kiddos, and residential kitchens so you can cook to your heart’s content.
+The bathrooms are also flexible in terms of layout, with some separate toilet and shower combinations so the sink is still accessible to the whole family.

-If you are purchasing a Class C for the first time, you can’t go wrong with the Forester from Forest River.
-There are enough layouts to keep things interesting, as well as enough safety features to keep this rig easy to drive.
-Plus, there are many different interior design choices that you can make, as well as add-on features such as solar panels or additional batteries.
+If you’re purchasing a Class C RV for the first time, you can’t go wrong with the Forester from Forest River.
+There are enough layouts to keep things interesting, and plenty of safety features to keep this rig easy to drive.
+Plus, there are many different interior design choices available to make, as well as add-on features such as solar panels and additional batteries.

 Forest River Toy Hauler: XLR

-The XLR comes in a larger travel trailer style, a fifth wheel trailer style, as well as a Ultra Lite toy hauler for your lower capacity tow vehicles.
-Today, we will focus on the XLR Hyperlite due to the fact that it is a more compact toy hauler than the Vengeance, and it has a variety of floor plans to suit too many different people.
+The XLR comes in a larger travel trailer style, a fifth wheel trailer style, as well as an Ultra Lite toy hauler for your lower capacity tow vehicles.
+Today, we will focus on the XLR Hyperlite since it is a more compact toy hauler than the Vengeance, and it has a variety of floor plans to suit many different people.
 Let’s talk about it in detail now.

-This particular travel trailer weighs less than 9,000 pounds when empty, and has a cargo carrying capacity ranging from 1,000 to just shy of 5000 pounds, depending on the floor plan.
+This particular travel trailer weighs less than 9,000 pounds when empty, and has a cargo-carrying capacity ranging from 1,000 to just shy of 5,000 pounds, depending on the floor plan.
 This means that you have an ample amount of carrying capacity for your toys and goods, all on a compact frame.
-This travel trailer ranges in length from 29 feet all the way to 38 feet!
+This travel trailer ranges in length from 29 feet to 38 feet!

-You can get a number of different packages added on to the purchase price of this particular toy hauler.
+You can get different packages added to the purchase price of this particular toy hauler.
 Some of these packages include an Exterior package, a chassis package, a garage package, a technology package, and more.
-While these will add on to the ultimate cost of your new RV, the additional features that each one of these holds can make or break your dream rig.
+While these will add to the ultimate cost of your new RV, the additional features that each one of these holds can make or break your dream rig.

 Honorable Mention: Ibex

-One of the cool features about the Ibex is that some floor plans are lighter weight than others.
-There are also certain floor plans that are 1 foot wider than the others, giving you more interior living space and breathing room.
+One of the cool features of the Ibex is that some floor plans are lighter weight than others.
+Certain floor plans are 1 foot wider than the others, giving you more interior living space and breathing room.
 Plus, a select few floor plans also feature toy hauler ramps so that you can easily move your gear in and out of your RV.

 One of the coolest things about this particular rig is that it has a raised chassis, solar panels included for boondocking, and a four-season installation package.
 This rig is perfect for 4 season use, as well as multiple road conditions scenarios.
 It’s definitely something to consider if you plan on camping anywhere off-grid or potentially unmaintained.